Will the Adjuster be Fair?

 Many of my clients who were injured in Houston car accidents have asked the same question- can I trust the adjuster?
-The adjuster is at first very friendly, and frankly, the more serious the injury or liability factors (such as getting hit by a drunk driver or an 18-wheeler), the friendlier the adjuster will become.

-The real truth is the insurance adjuster is your adversary, and if the adjuster pays you pennies on the dollar, he or she may receive bigger bonuses or promotions for saving the insurance company money.
+The truth is the insurance adjuster is your adversary, and if the adjuster pays you pennies on the dollar, he or she may receive bigger bonuses or promotions for saving the insurance company money.
 The individual adjuster you are dealing with most likely is an employee of the insurance company and has supervisors to answer to about what they paid.

 Watch out for Adjusters Tricks

 Being friendly and nice is just part of the technique’s adjusters have been trained to use.
-Watch how quickly things change when you start talking about money.
+The adjuster is at first very friendly, and frankly, the more serious the injury or liability factors (such as getting hit by a drunk driver or an 18-wheeler), the friendlier the adjuster will become. how quickly things change when you start talking about money.
 The friendly, nice adjuster suddenly turns into a hard-cold person.

 Watch out for statements, as what you say will definitely be held against you.
 I recommend that you do not give recorded statements.
 If you do give a recorded statement don’t volunteer any information, tell the truth, and don’t exaggerate your injuries, but don’t leave any injury out either.

 With Serious Injury get Advice from a Reputable Injury Lawyer

 The more money at stake, the more aggressive in tactics is the insurance company.
 Many times, in serious injury cases, the adjuster will “accept liability” and make promises to take care of you.
 Do not fall for it.
 The accepting responsibility statement is simply another tactic to help their defense of your claim.

 Accepting Responsibility Does Not Mean Fairness

 This technique is used indirectly to discourage the hiring of a personal injury lawyer.
 With the adjuster telling you that they “accept responsibility”, the message they are trying to send is you don’t need a lawyer.

 It is only after money is first discussed that the accident victim understands they have been duped.
 They really do need a lawyer and unfortunately, by delaying hiring a qualified attorney they may have damaged their claim.